 Subscription Management

-Learn how to manage your Cloudback subscriptions, assign them to different accounts, and view account coverage across GitHub and Azure DevOps organizations.
+Learn how to manage your Cloudback subscriptions, assign them to different accounts, and view account coverage across all supported platforms.

-The Subscriptions page in Cloudback provides a centralized view of all your subscriptions and allows you to manage how they are assigned to your GitHub and Azure DevOps accounts.
+The Subscriptions page in Cloudback provides a centralized view of all your subscriptions and allows you to manage how they are assigned to your connected accounts.

 Accessing the Subscriptions Page